Modulus/modulus.github.io-src/content/workshop/index.md

 Title: Workshop guide
 Date: 2017-03-11 12:26
 Category: Workshop
-Tags: workshop, docker, docker-compose, compose, python, jupyter, kafkacat, ssh
+Tags: workshop, docker-compse, jupyter
 Slug: workshop-index
-Summary: Workshop guide, here we show you how to use docker-compse, jupyter and kafkacat
+Summary: Workshop guide, here we show you how to use docker-compse, jupyter

 Here is a guide on how to start consuming tweets with kafka.
 We have created a setup for you using docker-compose